karimarous/Getting_started_with_Terraform_and_AWS_FR/lab20/README.md

   value       = aws_instance.instance.id
 }
 ```
-1.6 In the root project, go to main.tf and override it with the following code
+1.6 In the root project, go to main.tf and replace the existing content with the following code
 ```
 module "ec2" {
   source = "./modules/ec2"